 The duration of a GC analysis is limited by the last compound eluting the column.
 This can be sped up by heating the column following defined temperature ramps.
 With typical ramp speeds of 30°C/minute in conventional GC systems this results in run-times of several ten minutes.
 Moreover, the column and its surrounding oven need to cool down before the next run can be initiated.

 IONICON’s fastGC system uses shorter columns of 3-6 m, but the key to fast spectral runs is the innovative heating system: the metallic column is resistively heated, keeping the thermal mass at a minimum.
-This allows for fast heating rates of 20°C/second (1200°C/minute) AND equally fast cooling rates of 10°C/second allowing spectral runs in < 1 min.
+This allows for fast heating rates of 20°C/second (1200°C/minute) AND cooling rates of 10°C/second allowing spectral runs in < 1 min.

 Integration and Usability